sunaku/md2man/README.markdown

   * Paragraphs whose subsequent lines (all except the first) are uniformly indented by two spaces are considered to be a "tagged paragraphs".
 They are unindented accordingly before emission as `.TP` in the [Roff] output.

+md2man extends [Markdown] semantics in the following ways:

+  * There can be at most one top-level heading (H1).
+It is emitted as `.TH` in the [Roff] output, defining the UNIX manual page's header and footer.

 ## License